Employment

 - Flexible PTO

-Reference the Development Director position in the subject line.
-Applications will be accepted on a rolling basis until the position is filled, with priority given to applications receive by February 1, 2023.
+Priority filing deadline December 1, 2023.
+Applications will be accepted on a rolling basis until the position is filled.
 No calls or recruiters, please.

 DNDA is an Equal Opportunity Employer.
 People of color, LGBTQ individuals, and women are strongly encouraged to apply.
 We are committed to having a staff and board representing diverse identities and backgrounds, representative of the communities we serve.
 We celebrate a workplace where all employees are equally included, valued, and supported.